 Dallas offers visitors an interesting mix of attractions, both historic and new.
 The city is permanently etched in the world's memory as the site of U.S. President John F. Kennedy's assassination.
 The Sixth Floor Museum documents the events surrounding that somber event.

 Be sure to visit the Arts District, touted as the largest urban arts district in the country.
 The 19-block downtown area contains the Nasher Sculpture Center and the nearby Dallas Museum of Art, with its prestigious permanent collection.
 Art lovers will also want to stop at the Meadows Museum on the campus of Southern Methodist University for its collection of Spanish and Mexican art.
 The George W. Bush Presidential Center also occupies part of the SMU campus.
 Take a stroll through Pioneer Plaza or visit the many attractions at Fair Park.

 Dallas is a sprawling metropolis with many smaller cities that almost seamlessly begin and end within the metropolitan area.
 Sites generally are spread out, but certain areas contain a number of attractions within a relatively compact space.
-For instance, Fair Park includes The Science Place, the Music Hall and many other points of interest.
 Although Dallas has a number of popular attractions, visitors will be pleased to find very few of them overcrowded.

 Generally, bars that serve food open as early as 11 am, and nightclubs open around 8 pm.
 Most bars and clubs remain open past midnight.

 Dining in Dallas is very much a social event, and discriminating locals take their food seriously.
 The sheer number of choices means that you will find many places that meet your tastes and budget: You can dine at a AAA Five Diamond restaurant or an excellent hole-in-the-wall cafe or taqueria.